imchipwood/Toasting/README.md

 # Setup
 Python3.5.3 was used to develop Toasting, it should work on newer versions as well.

-Note: this GUI requires wxpython-4.0.0b2, which is only available via building & installing from source.
+**Note:** Toasting uses wxpython-4.0.0b2, which is not available thru pip.
+Continue reading for instructions on building from source

-## Create & activate Python virtual environment
+## Create & activate Python virtual environment (Optional)
+Using a virtual environment is not necessary but is recommended.

-python3 -m venv toasting_venv
+`python3 -m venv toasting_venv`

-source toasting_venv/bin/activate
+`source toasting_venv/bin/activate`

 ## Install Python packages available via pip
-pip install -r requirements.txt
+`pip3 install -r requirements.txt`

 ## wxpython-4.0.0b2
 Follow these instructions: https://wiki.wxpython.org/BuildWxPythonOnRaspberryPi